hdspgroup/9836_seismic_project/README.md

 # COmpressive Seismic Acquisition Design (COSAD) project

-All needed dependencies, if it is possible, some conda enviroment. @all
+All needed dependencies, if it is possible, some conda environment. @all

 This is the repository for the Seismic project No 9836 funded by MINCIENCIAS-ANH.